SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-07-fda-novavax.md

 > No waivers were issued for conflicts of interest for this meeting

 <img src="{{ site.baseurl }}/images/hmpf.png" width="400" height="160" alt="Hmpf." title="Hmpf." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-I've never before seen them say there were no conflicts of interest.
-Or, more technically, no _waivers_ for such conflicts were issued, so if there is one then it's on the person with the conflict, not the FDA.
+I've never before seen them say there were _no_ conflicts of interest.
+Or, more technically, no _waivers_ for such conflicts were issued, so if there is one then I guess it's on the person with the conflict, not the FDA?

 Hmpf.
+Maybe I'm too suspicious.

 ## Our usual safari guides (via an unusual channel)